 This section will give you a short overview of the menu items in Ticket:

 Where you can create new shipments.

-Contains imported shipments which have not been set to autoprint.
+Contains imported shipments that have not been set to autoprint.
 This is used if you need to fill in additional information before print.

 If you save a shipment before it is printed, you can find it here.
 Click on a draft to open it and finish creating the shipment.

-Here you can find imported shipments which have failed the shipment validation.
+Here you can find imported shipments that have failed the shipment validation.
 Click on a shipment to open it in production view and fill in any missing information before clicking the Print button.